raverona/heycar/README.md

 # heycar

 1- Why Postgre?
+2- CSV file format
-2- Power and KW are the same?
+3- Power and KW are the same?
-3- Indexes on columns make, model, year and color
+4- Indexes on columns make, model, year and color
-4- Search criterias available
+5- Search criterias available
-5- Does /vehicle_listings/ endpoint receives an dealer_id?
+6- Does /vehicle_listings/ endpoint receives an dealer_id?
-6- How to run?
+7- How to run?